raymondjustus/Tsuro/Tsuro/Planning/observer.md

    * @constructor
    * Creates a new observer.
 Sets `boardState` to an empty board.
    *
-   * @param {string} id the unique ID of the player
+   * @param {Id} id the unique ID of the player
    * @param {string} name the player's name
    */
-  constructor(id: Id, name: string): Observer;
+  constructor(id: id, name: string): Observer;

   /**
-   * Connects to a game via TCP using the information in the `gameConnection` *
+   * Connects to a game via TCP using the information in the
+   *  `gameConnection`.
+This might include IP, port, login credentials,
+   *  or any other connection specifications.
+   *
-   * @param {string} gameConnection the JSON options object for connection information *
+   * @param {JSON} gameConnection the JSON options object for connection information *
-   * @returns {boolean} whether the connection was successful 'isPlayer' */ connectToGame(gameConnection: string): boolean;
+   * @returns {boolean} whether the connection was successful */ connectToGame(gameConnection: string): boolean;